Filmscore88/SharkkTankk/notes.md

-create investmentinvestemnts.new form
-add resource functionality for nested forms add authenticaton functionality for forms get rid of uneeded attributes for inventions (updated at)
+add resource functionality for nested forms

+get rid of uneeded attributes for inventions (updated at)
-investor= II create/edit, only view  any index or show page inventor= Invention create/edit, only view any index or show page

 Establish Authentication
 Establish Authorization

 Create Admin Features

 Validations for All Models

 Routes
 Views
 Forms